Software development efficiency: key metrics, missteps, and better practices

 Next steps

-Despite using over two thousand words, I barely scratched the surface.
+Despite using over two thousand words, this topic still only covers part of the reality.
 I admit that honestly.

 Real-world projects and digital programs will always require a dedicated and focused approach that is based not only on the best-known practices but, first of all, in the right context with the right people.